 • Borrowers also don’t have to prove financial need to receive an unsubsidized loan.

 • The loan limit is higher than on subsidized loans.

 • Federal Direct Loans, compared to private loans, come with income-based repayment plan options and certain protections in case of default.

-However, it might be possible to get a lower interest rate if you refinance your Federal Direct Loans with a private lender.
-One thing to know: When you refinance your student loans with a private lender, your loan is no longer a federal loan, so you lose any potential default protections or repayment options that came with the federal loan.
+After graduating, some students may consider refinancing student loans to secure a lower interest rate.
+One thing to know: When you refinance your student loans with a private lender, the loan is no longer a federal loan, so you lose any potential default protections or repayment options that came with the federal loan.

 It is possible to consolidate your loans into a federal consolidation loan and keep it as a federal loan, but it doesn’t necessarily lower the interest rate.
 (The rate would simply be the weighted average of your existing rates.)
 A lower interest payment means you could reduce the amount of money you spend over the life of the loan.